My name is Tomas Björkman and I am an applied philosopher and social entrepreneur.

 I like to think of these two arenas as important incubators for co-creating positive changes.
 They are physical manifestations of the idea that a more conscious and sustainable society is possible, and we do watch and guide the ripple effects that result.

-More recently I have taken the initiative to create K9 Co-living, Stockholm; Perspectiva Institute, London; the Co-creation loft, Berlin and the digital initiatives 29k.org and 'Emerge': www.whatisemerging.com.
+I have taken the initiative to create K9 Co-living, Stockholm; Perspectiva Institute, London; the Co-creation loft, Berlin and the digital initiatives 29k.org/AWARE and 'Emerge': www.whatisemerging.com.
+Please also have a look at my latest initiative: the Inner Development Goals.

 The Love of Knowledge in Action